microsoft/BotFramework-WebChat/samples/01.getting-started/l.sharepoint-web-part/README.md

 #### `webparts/webChat/components/WebChat.tsx`

-The component code is being replaced by a React function component which connects to Direct Line or Direct Line ASE (if `domain` prop is specified):
+The component code is being replaced by a React function component.
+It connects to Direct Line or Direct Line ASE (if `domain` prop is specified).

 <!-- prettier-ignore-start -->
 ```ts